 If VAT relief was allowed and the bad debt is subsequently recovered, VAT must again be accounted for by the registered person.
+Consideration' includes the total amount in money or kind, paid or payable for the supply or import by any person, directly or indirectly, including any deposits on returnable containers, duties, levies and fees

 An exemption from transfer duty applies if VAT is paid on a transaction involving the sale or transfer of land and buildings.
-Transfer duty paid can be claimed as input tax (subject to normal input tax
+Transfer duty paid can be claimed as input tax (subject to normal input tax rules).